pncampbell/surefire-problem/README.md

 # surefire-problem
-project to investigate surefire forking crash
+project to investigate surefire forking crash under Java 11

 It might be Failsafe thats the actual problem ...